HeleneHjort/Socialdata/Analysis.md

 />
     <figcaption>Fig 7: .</figcaption>
 </figure>
 If you look at New York, it is unsurprising that the biggest hub is in New York City.
 NYC is characterised by its vibrant city life, diversity and business.
 Finance and management consulting are buzzwords for NYC, and many of the world's largest companies call the city home.
-McKinsey & Company, Chartis Group and Bain & Company are among these firms.
+McKinsey & Company, Chartis Group and Bain & Company are among these firms [5](https://www.consultancy.uk/news/13677/the-top-10-management-consulting-firms-to-work-for-in-new-york){:target="_blank"}{:rel="noopener noreferrer"}.
 Not all firms were founded in NYC, but their city location is among the factors attracting start-up consultancies.
-Beyond consulting, NYC also rivals San Francisco regarding tech start-ups, with companies such as IBM, Etsy and E*Trade all born in NYC.
+Beyond consulting, NYC also rivals San Francisco regarding tech start-ups, with companies such as IBM, Etsy and E*Trade all born in NYC [6](https://theculturetrip.com/north-america/usa/new-york/new-york-city/articles/the-history-of-new-yorks-silicon-alley/){:target="_blank"}{:rel="noopener noreferrer"}.
 Pfizer and Goldman Sachs are other examples of companies founded in NYC.
 The city continues attracting bright minds, with new companies popping up daily in a wide range of sectors, as seen in the NYC companies map.
 <figure>
     <embed
        type="text/html"